 Other ideas beyond a Fox loan are believed to have been discussed in Tuesday's meeting in an effort to appease MLB.
 But McCourt may face an uphill battle since many of the other 29 owners generally disapprove of how he has operated (though several admitted to closely following the divorce case).
 It is unknown whether McCourt attended Tuesday's meeting.
 Selig did not.

 McCourt apparently either has reached or is close to a lucrative TV deal with Fox that he believes will allow him to buy out his ex-wife, Jamie, who won the first round in a Los Angeles court in her claim for half the team.
-The
+The Los Angeles Times reported McCourt is near a settlement with his ex-wife that would allow them to keep the team.
+But that may hinge on MLB's approval of the $200 million Fox loan, which would represent an early payment on a TV deal that could be worth as much as $3 billion over 20 years, according to the Times.

-The Dodgers have been estimated to be worth about $800 million by
+The Dodgers have been estimated to be worth about $800 million by Forbes, and without the advance money, it appears clear McCourt could not afford the team on his own.

 MLB people declined comment on Tuesday's meeting and, as they have in the past, anything to do with the McCourt case.
 McCourt also declined comment through a spokesman.